gallenc/solent2Public/workup/week3/README.md

-# Week 2 Exercises
+# Week 3 Exercises

-## maven-test-exercise-logging
+## webApplicationExercise2

-This example gives answers to last weeks class and  will take you through logging with log4j.
+### merge last weeks code

-Look at the log4j2.xml file.
+This week we are looking at a more complete version of the web application we looked at last week.

-See  that as well as printing to the terminal it is creting a log file in the target directory
+You will see we have split the project into seperate modules; model, service and web and also have a supporting UML model

-Look at the answers to last weeks exercise in the example1 project.
+Each layer has object actories which the higher layer can use to access the library.

-Then see if you can complete extra tests for SimpleMathClass.java and SimpleMathClassTest.java
+See if you can merge the changes you made to last weeks web application into this version.

-Add the ability to test for subtract, multiply, divide.
+### You should have already found solutions to

-## webApplicationExercise
+- See if you can remove an item from the shopping cart - at the moment this throws a notImplemented exception in one of the classes.

-This example introduces web application development using tomcat
+- See if you can calculate a total and display the total of all items in the shopping cart

-The application is not complete and you can complete the methods which are not yet implemented.
+- See if you can work out how to change the quantities  of each item and calculate a total (needs a little thought);

-See if you can remove an item from the shopping cart - at the moment this throws a notImplemented exception in one of the classes.
+### New work:

-See if you can calculate a total and display the total of all items in the shopping cart
+- See if you can add comprehensive tests to the service layer

-See if you can work out how to change the quantities  of each item and calculate a total (needs a little thought);
+- See if you can add log messages whenever items are added to he cart or a cart is purchased.